metagov/daostar/DAOIPs/daoip-2.md

 ### Contracts

 Contracts JSON-LD Schema.
-Every contract implementing this EIP SHOULD implement a contractsURI pointing to a JSON object satisfying this schema.
+Every contract implementing this DAOIP SHOULD implement a contractsURI pointing to a JSON object satisfying this schema.

 contractsURI is especially important for DAOs with distinct or decentralized governance occurring across multiple different contracts, possibly across several chains.
 Multiple addresses may report the same daoURI.